m0ham3dx/mx-Quantum-Computing-Primer/README.md

 Defined as a sub field of physics that describes interaction between particles of the sub atomic realm. *Sub Atomic* referring to the particles that form the atoms, and those particles that form the atoms.

+To Do Items
+- [ ] Describe hilbert space
+- [ ] Describe Schrodinger equation
+- [ ] Describe principles of Quantum Mecahnics

 ### Wave Functions